Jim McDonald (electrical engineer): Career

-After seven years of work within the UK Electricity Supply Industry, McDonald joined Strathclyde University in 1984 and became Professor of Electrical Power Systems in 1993.
-In 2001 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
-He chose the subject "Electric Propulsion in Marine Applications: An Electrical Engineer's Viewpoint".
-In 2006, he was appointed Deputy Principal responsible for Research.
-McDonald is a Fellow of the Institution of Engineering and Technology and of the Institute of Physics.
+After seven years of work within the UK electricity supply industry, McDonald joined Strathclyde University in 1984 and became professor of electrical power systems in 1993.
+In 2006, he was appointed deputy principal responsible for research and was appointed as Principal and Vice-Chancellor of the University of Strathclyde in March 2009.
 He has co-authored over 600 papers and three books.